Skip to main content

 Adelphi Biofactory — the on-site nursery and biological inputs production facility at the Adelphi farm in Monte Plata, Dominican Republic

-The Adelphi biofactory and nursery — where endangered species are propagated and biological inputs (biochar, humic acids, organic urea) are produced on-site from farm-sourced materials.
-The farm features a specialized nursery dedicated to the reproduction of endangered, critically threatened, and highly vulnerable plant species native to the Dominican Republic.
-Native varieties propagated here are distributed free of charge to visitors and nearby communities — making the nursery a public good that extends the farm’s biodiversity impact beyond its own boundaries.
-This nursery is a direct embodiment of the fourth regeneration principle: conservation of living roots and perennial crops that anchor and restore degraded ecosystems over time.
+The Adelphi biofactory and nursery, where endangered species are propagated, and biological inputs are produced on-site from farm-sourced materials.
+The farm features a specialized nursery dedicated to reproducing endangered, critically threatened, and highly vulnerable plant species native to the Dominican Republic.
+Native varieties propagated here are distributed free of charge to visitors and nearby communities, making the nursery a public good that extends Adelphi’s impact on biodiversity beyond the farm boundary.
+This directly implements the fourth principle of regeneration: protecting living roots and perennial crops that anchor and restore degraded ecosystems over time.

 Agro-ecological techniques and soil regeneration